Hadamard-Hitchcock decompositions: identifiability and computation: Introduction

 We fix some notation that will be used throughout this paper.
 Let $\Bbbk$ be a field of characteristic zero.
 We use the shorthand notations

 for $s\in\NN$ and $\mathbf{s} \in \NN^m$, respectively.
 We reserve the symbols

-They refer respectively to: the shape of tensors, the dimension of the ambient space $\Bbbk^{n_1\times\cdots\times n_d}$, the rank parameters of the \ref{eqn_hhd}, and the length of the induced Hitchcock decomposition (see \cref{ssec_hhd_cpd} for this interpretation).
+{for, respectively,} the shape of the tensor to decompose, the dimension of the ambient space $\Bbbk^{n_1\times\cdots\times n_d}$, the rank parameters of the \ref{eqn_hhd}, and the length of the induced Hitchcock decomposition (see \cref{ssec_hhd_cpd} for this interpretation).
 We assume throughout the paper that all $r_k \ge 2$, which will be important for the correctness of \cref{alg_rank1_permutation}; as explained in \cref{sec:preliminaries}, if some $r_k=1$, then a strictly simpler HHD can be constructed, so this assumption does not limit generality.